cds-snc/gcds-docs/src/en/accessibility.md

 </gcds-details>

 <gcds-details details-title="Market research and best practices">
   <p>We’re always looking at new accessibility rules and best practices from different industries.
-We add new findings and suggestions to our design system.</p>
+We add new findings and suggestions to our design system guidance.</p>
 </gcds-details>

 ## Contact us

-If you have any questions or encounter any accessibility barriers while using the GC Design System,‌ [reach out to us]({{ links.contact }}).
+If you have any questions or encounter any accessibility barriers while using the GC Design System,‌ [contact us]({{ links.contact }}).

 We’re committed to addressing any issues promptly to ensure an inclusive experience for all.
-Accessibility is an ongoing process, and we continuously strive to improve.